Dreaming381/Latios-Framework-Documentation/Core/Choosing the Right Component Types.md

 Use this to store managed Unity Assets created/loaded at runtime on Entities.

+*Note: Many of the use cases for* `IManagedStructComponent` *can instead be replaced by* `UnityObjectRef<>`*.
+Prefer to use the latter instead, as it is better supported and often can be made Burst-compatible.*

 Unity Assets like `GameObject` prefabs and `ScriptableObject`s can be loaded at runtime from Resources, Addressables, or a custom mechanism.
 A common pattern is to store a hash or `FixedString` in a struct `IComponentData` to load these